Skip to main content

 If you have grounds to terminate the tenant all together:

-- 10-Day Notice to Cure or Quit: When a tenant violates the lease or rental agreement (or provides false information in their rental application), the landlord can give the tenant a 10-day notice to cure.
-The notice must state that the tenant has 10 days to fix the violation or move out.
+• 5-Day Notice to Cure or Quit: When a tenant violates the lease or rental agreement as it regards to health or safety, the landlord can give the tenant a 5-day notice to cure.
+The notice must state that the tenant has 5 days to fix the violation or move out.
 If the tenant moves out without fixing the violation, the landlord can use the security deposit to cover any damage caused by the tenant (and sue for any damage that is more than the security deposit).
 If the tenant doesn't move out or fix the violation by the deadline, the landlord can file an eviction lawsuit.
 (Ariz.
-Rev. Stat. § 33-1368(A) (2022).)
+Rev. Stat. § 33-1368(A) (2022).

 CLICK HERE FOR A SAMPLE 10 DAY NOTICE